Kevelaz/Escape-from-Tenochtitlan/PROPOSAL.md

     Display choices and get the player input display choices

   function gameOver() function gameComplete()
-    Check for game over conditions and for the  game complettion condition Use handlePlayerChoice
+    Check for game over conditions and for the  game completion condition Use handlePlayerChoice
     Handle player choice for the current stage